 Client pain-point: Their financial records are stored physically in your office.
 This usually means they have to save all their receipts and invoice, store them up in shoeboxes or binders, then deliver them to you in person.
 Too often, this means lost documents, wasted space in the office and too much time spent organising paperwork.
 Plus, it’s a nightmare to find anything.

 The benefit of going paperless?
 Your client can now submit their business expenses, receipts and invoices on the go, by taking a photo as soon as they receive it.
-Receipt Bank’s document management means they can access data all in one place, at any time.
+Dext Prepare’s document management means they can access data all in one place, at any time.